GreenDelta/data/README.md

 **License**

-LCIA method pack for openLCA Nexus by  Salwa Burhan, Claudia Di Noi, Michael Srocka, Andreas Ciroth is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-Based on work on www.openlca.org and various impact assessment models.
+LCIA method pack for openLCA Nexus by  Salwa Burhan, Claudia Di Noi, Michael Srocka, Andreas Ciroth is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License].(https://creativecommons.org/licenses/by-sa/4.0/) Based on work on www.openlca.org and various impact assessment models.
 Permissions beyond the scope of this license may be available at www.greendelta.com.
+Please see the LICENSE.txt file in the root directory of the source code.